 This collection documents the advocacy work of the AIDS Legislative Committee (ALC), a grassroots non-profit organization in Maryland, between 1989 and 2007.
 It documents the administration of the ALC, the ALC's positions regarding Maryland HIV/AIDS legislation, the advocacy work and testimonies provided by the ALC, and other materials related to HIV/AIDS in Maryland.

-Scope and Contents The collection includes copies of early Olmsted planning documents and early photographs of the community.
-The bulk of the collection is organizational records of the community association, including: newsletters, meeting books, membership directories, scrapbooks, newspaper articles, reports, association correspondence, maps, and presentation boards for various community projects.
+The collection includes copies of early Olmsted planning documents and early photographs of the community.
+The bulk of the collection consists of organizational records of the community association.
+Materials include newsletters, meeting books, membership directories, scrapbooks, newspaper articles, reports, association correspondence, maps, and presentation boards for various community projects.

-Scope and Content Note This collection documents the activities of John A. Donaho & Associates between 1950 and 1969.
-John A. Donaho & Associates was a consulting firm based in Baltimore County, Maryland, owned and operated by John A. Donaho, that worked with local, state, and international governments and clients.
+This collection documents the activities of John A. Donaho & Associates between 1950 and 1969.
+John A. Donaho and Associates was a consulting firm based in Baltimore County, Maryland, owned and operated by John A. Donaho, that worked with local, state, and international governments and clients.
 Materials are mainly textual and include preliminary and finished company reports.

 The Lafayette Square Community Center Records documents the functions and activities of the Center between 1958 and 1969.
 The records are mainly textual and include by-laws, constitution, reports, correspondence, minutes, and publications.